vitest-dev/vitest/packages/ui/README.md

 # @vitest/ui

 This package is for UI interface of Vitest.

-It's working in progress and has not been published yet.
+> Working in progress.

-## Setup
+## Development Setup

 At project root, create terminals with each of the following commands: